 USING THIS GUIDEBOOK

 The Agreement Template (Appendix A) and MAP Template (Appendix B) were developed with general language that could be applied to any property or project with the addition of site-specific details.
 The Agreement and MAP should be separate documents because the Agreement is a legally binding document, while the MAP is a management tool.
 The MAP will need to be updated over time due to changing circumstances, lessons learned from monitoring results, and new technologies.
 Some of the items within the templates are self-explanatory, such as the parties involved, property location, and assessor’s parcel numbers.
 Other items, such as structuring grazing fees, may have several options with different implications which require more specific knowledge of grazing systems or livestock production.
-In most cases, the Landlord should work with the Grazing Operator to develop the Agreement and MAP and should be fully apprised of and understand the content within each.
+In most cases, the Landlord should work with a Certified Rangeland Manager (CRM) and the Grazing Operator to develop the Agreement and MAP and should be fully apprised of and understand the content within each.

 Elements of this Guidebook